Second Phase exhibition Under the Same Sun: Art from Latin America Today

 The works in the exhibition investigate and address different artistic themes in Latin American art today: Abstraction, Conceptualism, Emancipation/Participation, Modernities, Political Activism, and the Tropical.

-Inaugural exhibition No Country: Contemporary Art for South and Southeast Asia
+First phase exhibition No Country: Contemporary Art for South and Southeast Asia

 No Country: Contemporary Art for South and Southeast Asia is the first exhibition of the Guggenheim UBS MAP Global Art Initiative.
 It features recent acquisitions in painting, sculpture, video, film, work on paper, photography and installation, and attempts to engage critically with the region on its own terms.
 No Country proposes a re-evaluation of the region and its countries based on its cultural relationships, influences, affinities, and negotiations.
 It offers a glimpse into the region’s diverse contemporary art practices, and presents the possibility of understanding its countries as greater than the contents of their political and geographical boundaries.

 “Challenging romanticized perceptions of the region, the artworks in No Country lay bare a complex set of conditions that resulted from the rise and fall of kingdoms and empires, and which carry the historical traces of colonization and the often-traumatic birth of nations.
 These works explore universal themes of national identity and community, cultural knowledge, power, and faith.
 The exhibition’s title - drawn from the opening line of the W. B. Yeats poem “Sailing to Byzantium” (1928) that is referenced in the title of Cormac McCarthy’s 2005 novel No Country for Old Men - alludes to this transformative journey, one which eludes simple delineation.”
 June Yap, Guggenheim UBS MAP Curator, South and Southeast Asia